xikobe/exchange-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Exchange app
 This is a small example app to showcase a mock exchange.
+App is deployed to github pages here https://xikobe.github.io/exchange-app/

 - It polls exchange rates every 10 seconds
 - Has 3 hardcoded wallets in different currencies